Mandela: Long Walk to Freedom: Historical accuracy

 Vincent Hiribarren, a lecturer in world history at King's College London, notes in his review of the film for History Extra, the website of BBC History Magazine: "[The film] clearly depicted Mandela's understanding of the apartheid years.
 Or, at least, what he wanted to let us know.
 As the film is not based on Mandela's life but on Mandela's own words, criticism levelled at Mandela's autobiography can also be directed at the film."

 The film was noted by many for the lack of resemblance Idris Elba had to Mandela.
-While calling him a "terrific actor", The Guardian criticised the film for the casting of Elba, of West African descent from Ghana and Sierra Leone, as the Xhosa Mandela, because Elba "looks nothing like the man he portrays".
+While calling him a "terrific actor", The Guardian criticised the film for the casting of Elba, of West African (Krio and Ga-Adangbe) descent from Ghana and Sierra Leone, as the Southern African (Xhosa) Mandela, because Elba "looks nothing like the man he portrays".

 Turning to the 1976 Soweto uprising, Hiribarren said that the film "did not spend much time evoking this pivotal event, because Mandela did not say much about Soweto in his book.
 The Soweto uprising was, however, instrumental in creating a new political climate in South Africa that directly led to the politicisation of many young South Africans."

 Hiribarren awarded the film three stars for historical accuracy, and five for enjoyment.